 In this architectural composition, if the surface is the music, then the seams between the panels are the rhythm.
 Numerous studies were carried out on the surface geometry to rationalise the panels while maintaining continuity throughout the building and landscape.
 The seams promote a greater understanding of the project's scale.
 They emphasise the continual transformation and implied motion of its fluid geometry, offering a pragmatic solution to practical construction issues such as manufacturing, handling, transportation and assembly; and answering technical concerns such as accommodating movement due to deflection, external loads, temperature change, seismic activity and wind loading.

-To emphasise the continuous relationship between the building's exterior and interior, the lighting of the Heydar Aliyev Centre has been very carefully considered.
+To emphasise the continuous relationship between the building's exterior and interior, the lighting of the Heydar Aliyev Center has been very carefully considered.
 The lighting design strategy differentiates the day and night reading of the building.

 During the day, the building's volume reflects light, constantly altering the centre's appearance according to the time of day and viewing perspective.
 The use of semi-reflective glass gives tantalising glimpses within, arousing curiosity without revealing the fluid trajectory of spaces inside.
 At night, this character is gradually transformed by means of lighting that washes from the interior onto the exterior surfaces, unfolding the formal composition to reveal its content and maintaining the fluidity between interior and exterior.

-As with all of our work, the Heydar Aliyev Centre's design evolved from our investigations and research of the site's topography and the centre's role within its broader cultural landscape.
+As with all of our work, the Heydar Aliyev Center's design evolved from our investigations and research of the site's topography and the centre's role within its broader cultural landscape.
 By employing these articulate relationships, the design is embedded within this context; unfolding the future cultural possibilities for the nation.